FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Evaluation

 \subsection{Effectiveness of \tool under different system settings}

 In this section, we evaluate the impact of different numbers of clients and resource distributions on the performance of \tool.
-To do it, we first change the number of clients to 50 or 200 and the resource distribution ratio to 1:20 or 1:100.
-Then, we conduct experiments corresponding to $x=0.1,0.5,1$ in CV tasks under both aggregation strategies and take the average values.
-Table~\ref{tab:multi} shows the representative results of \tool and two foundational algorithms in SAFL (with more details in Table~\ref{tab:multi_full} in the appendix). \tool consistently outperforms both FedAvg and FedSGD on all three metrics, aligning with the results in Table~\ref{tab:performance}.
+We vary the number of clients (50 or 200) and the resource distribution ratio (1:20 or 1:100), conducting experiments with $x=0.1,0.5,1$ in CV tasks under both aggregation strategies and reporting average values.
+Table~\ref{tab:multi} shows representative results of \tool compared to two foundational algorithms in SAFL (with complete results in Table~\ref{tab:multi_full} in the appendix). \tool consistently outperforms both FedAvg and FedSGD across all three metrics, aligning with the results in Table~\ref{tab:performance}.

 To further validate the robustness of \tool in dynamic environments, we conduct additional CV experiments under three scenarios where client resources vary during training: (1) Dynamic Resource Scale (Scenario 1): the speed ratio shifts from 1:50 to 1:100 at round 200; (2) Unstable Resource per Client (Scenario 2): each client's resource fluctuates within $[-10,+10]$ unit times per update, bounded between 1 and 50 units; (3) Client Dropout (Scenario 3): 50\% of clients randomly churn at round 100.
 As shown in Table~\ref{tab:dynamic_scenarios}, \tool maintains stable convergence across all dynamic scenarios.

 These results demonstrate that \tool is effective under various system settings and maintains robustness in dynamic environments.
 We further discuss the scalability of \tool in Appendix~\ref{sec:discussion}.